obogo/hummingbird/README.md

 * scope.$ignore (turn on / off watchers)
 * Unique directives
 	* hb-directive-repeat
+* hb intercept matches on each route so you can easily build mocks.

 ## Contributing
 Hummingbird is maintained by the following developers: